A Beginner’s Guide to Consuming Cannabis Edibles and Concentrates

 Efficient impact.

-A much smaller amount of concentrate will get you much higher for a longer period than smoking weed.
-That makes it quite cost-effective.
+A much smaller amount of concentrate will get you much higher for a more extended period than smoking weed.
+That makes it relatively cost-effective.

-Depending on the strain, your metabolism, and the dosage, you can stretch the effect for days, but you are still advised to start very slowly.
+Depending on the strain, metabolism, and dosage, the effect can last for days, but it is still advised to start very slowly.

 Expect side-effects.

-You’ll definitely have side-effects following treating with concentrate.
+Following treatment with concentrate, you'll have side effects.
 You may cough heavily and sweat excessively.
-So, you want to have water handy to soothe your throat and re-hydrate your system.
+So, you want to have water handy to soothe your throat and rehydrate your system.

-When you shop, you need a label to explain contents and dosage.
-For instance, alcohol-based extracts are meant for oral consumption not dapping.
-You really must trust your budtender to walk you through what you need and what you don’t know.
+When you shop, you need a label to explain the contents and dosage.
+For instance, alcohol-based extracts are meant for oral consumption, not dabbing.
+It would help if you trusted your budtender to walk you through what you need and don't know.

 Your satisfaction

 Edibles are popular, especially with medical patients.
 Because the medical marijuana market is expanding, manufacturers are stepping up to the market with new and innovative products.
-But, until states establish acceptable and gold standards for manufacturing, quality control, ingredients, and dosage.
+However, until states establish acceptable and gold standards for manufacturing, quality control, ingredients, and dosage,

 Concentrates are another matter.
-Very high in potency, their use is always high risk for novice and veteran users.
-Customers are called to make decisions on the type of concentrate, manner of consumption, and strength of dosage.
-The growing hunger for new and stronger experiences, concentrates are selling well.
+Their use is very high in potency and is always a high risk for novice and veteran users.
+Customers are called to decide on the type of concentrate, manner of consumption, and strength of dosage.
+Concentrates are selling well with the growing hunger for new and more robust experiences.
 But, concentrates are not the way to start using cannabis.

-It would seem the cannabis industry would be smart to collaborate on product quality and presentation before state’s feel pressed to legislate controls.
-For example, if consumers start to suffer bad effects from edibles or concentrates, some accountability will be devised.
+It would seem the cannabis industry would be wise to collaborate on product quality and presentation before states feel pressed to legislate controls.
+For example, some accountability will be devised if consumers suffer harmful effects from edibles or concentrates.